1

 An Endoscopy Tech, also known as an Endoscopy Technician, assists doctors and nurses during endoscopic procedures, which involve using specialized instruments to view and treat areas inside the body, such as the digestive tract.
 Their responsibilities include preparing and maintaining endoscopy equipment, ensuring proper sterilization, and helping to position and monitor patients during procedures.
 They also play a key role in maintaining a safe and sterile environment in the endoscopy suite and may assist with documentation and patient care before and after procedures.

-Endoscopy technicians typically need certification as a Certified Surgical Technologist (CST) or a Certified Endoscopy Technician (CET), depending on the employer.
-Additional training in endoscopic procedures and knowledge of sterilization and patient safety are also important for the role.
+Endoscopy technicians typically need certification as a Certified Surgical Technologist (CST) or a Certified Endoscopy Technician (CET), which demonstrate proficiency in endoscopic procedures and equipment.
+Some employers also require or prefer additional training or certification in patient care or specific endoscopy systems.

 What are the key skills and qualifications needed to thrive as an Endoscopy Tech, and why are they important?